 Popular leisure activity

 Now, just about anyone can do it!
-You will need garden passion, vision, commitment and quite a lot of time, but most people feel that the rewards are well worth it.
-If you are highly enthusiastic about your garden and other people seem to like it too, its possibly a candidate for opening under the NGS.
+You will need garden passion, vision, commitment and a bit of time, but most people feel that the rewards are well worth it.
+If you are highly enthusiastic about your garden and other people seem to like it too, it's possibly a candidate for opening under the NGS.

 How to find gardens that open to the public

-There are currently around 3,700 gardens which open each year in this way and these can be found in the Garden Visitors Handbook which is often known as the yellow book.
+There are generally more than 3,500 gardens which open each year under the NGS Scheme and these can be found in the Garden Visitor's Handbook which is often known as the yellow book.